Tibso/DnsBlackList-rs/README.md

 # **Redis-ctl**

-This is a command-line tool used to modify the Redis blacklist.
+This is a command-line tool used to modify the blacklist stored in the Redis database.

 ```
 Usage: redis-ctl <PATH_TO_CONFILE> <COMMAND>